AnasEmad11/AnasEmad11.github.io/_includes/publications.md

   .col-sm-3 img.teaser {
     max-width: 600px; /* Adjust the max-width as needed */
     height: auto; /* Maintain the aspect ratio */
-  }
+    margin-left: 50px; /* Increase the left margin of images */
+    margin-right: 50px; /* Increase the right margin of images */ }

   /* Add CSS rules to increase the space between images */